Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Roto_Toolboard.md

 ## Dimensions

-The mounting hole pattern is designed for the sized for the E3D Revo Roto, and it is sized to fit within the side dimensions of the Roto
+The mounting hole pattern is designed for the sized for the E3D Revo Roto, and it is sized to fit within the side dimensions of the Roto.

 [![Diagram showing the outer dimensions and mounting holes for the Duet3 Roto Toolboard v1.0](/duet_boards/duet_3_can_expansion/duet_3_rrtb/duet3_rrtb_v1.0_d1.0_dimensions.png =500x)](/duet_boards/duet_3_can_expansion/duet_3_rrtb/duet3_rrtb_v1.0_d1.0_dimensions.png){target=_blank}